niftytyro/cram/README.md

 2. Cramming it into one file that executes the code in the correct order

-Other things to think about later:
+Other things to think about:

 1. Solving for assets like SVG
+2. node module resolution algorithm
+3. Common JS & ES Modules
+4. Producing a bundle map

 ## Bibliography